31 July 2020

 on course website

-Taking the beautiful city of Utrecht as a starting point, this course will bring you the opportunity to really ‘step into history’.
-The many museums, cathedrals and canals of Utrecht and some other cities that will be included in the program, will offer you some of the most breath-taking highlights of Dutch history and culture.
+Taking the beautiful city of Utrecht as a starting point, this course will bring you the opportunity to step into history.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
+The many museums, cathedrals and canals of Utrecht and Amsterdam that are included in the program, will offer you some of the most breath-taking highlights of European history and culture.

-We will study for example the Dutch Golden Age; the era spanning roughly the 17th century in which the Dutch became one of the world’s greatest maritime, economic and artistic world powers after rebelling against their Spanish rulers.
-You will visit Utrecht’s Gothic Saint Martin’s Cathedral, the place where the Union of Utrecht was signed in 1579, signaling the Dutch hunger for independence.
-But you will also visit the wharfs and wealthy canal houses - still testifying to the incredible economic success of Europe in the Golden Age - , whilst the public parks and patrician houses attest to the rising bourgeoisie in the 19th century.
-Lastly, you will have the opportunity to visit several historical museums in Utrecht, the Rijksmuseum in Amsterdam and the thirteenth-century royal palace in The Hague where he Dutch government is seated today.
-After these two weeks in Utrecht, you will be able to analyze and discuss the role of the Netherlands in the making of Europe and have a firm understanding of the main political, religious and cultural developments that took place in Europe in this period.
+In this course you will have the opportunity to visit several historical museums in Utrecht, the Rijksmuseum in Amsterdam and the thirteenth-century royal palace in The Hague where the Dutch government is seated today.
+After these two weeks in Utrecht, you will be able to analyze and discuss the role of the Netherlands in the making of Europe and have a firm understanding of the main political, religious and cultural developments that took place in Europe in this time period.
 During these two weeks, you will definitely be able to ‘experience’ history!

 At the end of this course, students should be able to: